MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Dashboard/MyA-DB-Your-time.md

 description: Learn how you spent your time with your contacts with MyAnalytics.
 author: paul9955
 ms.author: v-pascha
-ms.date: 02/14/2018
+ms.date: 2/21/2019
-ms.topic: get-started-article
+ms.topic: article
 localization_priority: normal
 ms.prod: mya
 ---

 # Your time

 Near the top of the MyAnalytics dashboard is the “Your time” area.
 This area shows a concise overview of how you've spent your time this week and how this behavior compares with your goals.

 <img src="../../../Images/mya/use/Your-time-dashboard.png" alt="The Your time area of the MyAnalytics dashboard">

 ## The stats that you see

 This report shows summaries of the four main ways that MyAnalytics categorizes your time.
 For each category, you'll find more details further down on the page.

 For each category, MyAnalytics compares your actual number of hours with a time goal.
 You can change these weekly time goals.

 [!INCLUDE [Change your weekly goals](../../Includes/to-change-your-weekly-goals.md)]

 See [MyAnalytics Tips](../../Overview/Tips.md) for suggestions on how you can spend your time more efficiently.

 ### Network section